jakobzhao/geog371/lectures/lec13/readme.md

 ## 3. On the shoulders of giants

 You can learn from other popular map design styles, Here are a list of base map you may feel useful.
 However, **Notably, learning from a map style is NOT exactly copying a map style.
-We expect to see your own contribution. **
+We expect to see your own contribution.
+If you design your map based on other styles, please also metion their contributions as well.**

 **OSM Previews**